FOREX-Dollar slips from 1-week high, all eyes on Fed

 This month's drop in the dollar versus yen and the euro's rise against the dollar suggest that short-term players have pared back their long dollar positions, said a trader for a Japanese bank.

+The Australian dollar edged up 0.2 percent to $0.7208 , regaining some footing after having shed 0.7 percent on Tuesday.

+Anyone looking for an excuse to sell the Aussie found one in comments from Reserve Bank of Australia Governor Glenn Stevens.

-The Australian dollar was a touch lower at $0.7191, having shed 0.7 percent on Tuesday.
-Reserve Bank of Australia Governor Glenn Stevens said in an interview with the Financial Review that he expected the currency could weaken further in sympathy with falling commodity prices.
+In an interview with the Financial Review published on Wednesday, Stevens said he expected the currency could weaken further in sympathy with falling commodity prices.

 Stevens, though, gave an upbeat assessment on the economy, setting the bar high for any further cuts in rates.
-(Additional reporting by Masayuki Kitano in Singapore; Editing by Andrew Heavens)
+(Editing by Dan Grebler and Ryan Woo)

 * BD announces commencement of exchange offers and consent solicitations for C. R. Bard Inc notes